Omarmahmoud711/Early_Auto_Regressive_Models/README.md

 ## Dataset

-The models are trained on the **binarized MNIST dataset**.
+The models are trained for **20 Epochs** on the **binarized MNIST dataset**.
 The dataset consists of grayscale images of handwritten digits (0-9), where the pixel values are binarized into black and white.

 ![](Outputs/output1.png)